open-telemetry/oteps/text/metrics/0000-multivariate-timeseries.md

 than 2s.
 Defining this expression on a multivariate time-series and implementing it with a processor multivariate compatible will be straightforward and stateless.
 With a collection of univariate time-series it's a different story at every level and it's not going in the direction of a stateless architecture.

+By generalizing the existing metric data model we can get rid of all these limitations without adding complexity to the protocol.
+For backends that do not support multivariate time-series, a simple transformation to univariate time-series will be simple to implement in their server-side OpenTelemetry endpoints.

 ## Explanation